Our team

 Partner

-Much of Jamie’s work is confidential, but his recent disclosable work highlights include advising Two Circles on the employment aspects of its joint venture with the European Tour and Ryder Cup; acting as trusted advisor to Betway on all its employment law and HR-related matters; advising The FA on the Women’s Super League and employment matters more generally; and advising Bandicoot TV on the employment aspects of The Masked Singer series.
+Much of Jamie’s work is confidential, but his recent disclosable work highlights include advising Two Circles on the employment aspects of its joint venture with the European Tour and Ryder Cup, acting as trusted advisor to Betway on all its employment law and HR-related matters, advising The FA on the transfer of its ownership of women’s professional football and employment matters more generally and advising Thierry Henry, Cesc Fabregas and Gael Clichy on their respective managerial/coach appointments.

 Jamie is a member of the Employment Lawyers Association.
-Jamie was also an Executive Trustee of Stonewall Football Club for 9 years, and has appeared across multiple media outlets to discuss the topic of discrimination in sports.
+Jamie was also an Executive Trustee of Stonewall Football Club for 9 years, and has previously appeared across multiple media outlets to discuss the topic of discrimination in sports.

 Jamie qualified in September 2011.